delanohelio/mining_inline_comments/README.md

 ### Configuration
 #### GitHub Token
 Use the file config.json to input your GitHub token.
-It is possible to includes more tha one.
+It is possible to includes more than one.
 ```
  {
    "github":{